jansdhillon/terraform-lxd-landscape-client/README.md

 # terraform-lxd-landscape-client

-See `terraform.tfvars.example` for an example config.
-Get a pro token from <https://ubuntu.com/pro/dashboard>.
+You need an Ubuntu Pro token to deploy this module, which you can get from <https://ubuntu.com/pro/dashboard>.

 ## Usage